scrabbletank/farhome-rules/rulesdoc.md

 You attempt to exorcise an undead, demon, fey, outsider, or celestial creature, returning them to their home plane.
 This spell has no effect if the creature is on it's home plane of existence.
 Undead can always be targeted regardless of their home plane.
 The target makes a Charisma save against your spellcasting, adding 2 superior dice if they are not under any conditions.
 On fail the creature is banished to their home plane, ending any possession or effects this creature was maintaining.

-Add a proficiency die to the roll for every level above 6th.
+Add an enhanced die to the roll for every level above 6th.

 ___
 #### Power Word: Harm